All I could think about was TACO BELL….

 Chocolate is a craving many woman experience pregnant or not and the reason for this is two fold.
 Chocolate has feel good ingredients in it that boost your mood but it also contains magnesium which most women need more of.
-I’ve started taking a magnesium supplement every night before bed and it helps me sleep more soundly and I honestly haven’t had an intense chocolate craving in months.
+I’ve started taking magnesium gluconate capsules every night before bed and it helps me sleep more soundly and I honestly haven’t had an intense chocolate craving in months.
 Don’t worry though…I still eat chocolate, I just don’t NEED it.
 You can either apply magnesium topically(like this one) or take an oral supplement(I take this one).

 This is a tough one because my taco bell craving felt ONLY about eating Taco Bell but looking back it was probably more about craving FAT and SALT.
 Pregnant women need healthy fats for the growing babies brain and nervous system and so often many of the “fatty” cravings are signaling your body to eat more fat.
 The sources of fat I recommend during pregnancy are avocado, pastured butter, pastured eggs, coconut oil, grass fed beef and fermented cod liver oil.

 It is a common misconception that pregnant women need to limit their salt intake however pregnant women NEED salt.
 You can read more about the health benefits of salt here.
 Not all salt is the same, conventional salt is HIGHLY processed and should be avoided.
 I recommend real sea salt like this or this.
 If you are craving salty foods homemade popcorn cooked in coconut oil and sprinkled with sea salt is a great way to qualm your craving.
 Buy quality salt here.